SERVIR-Amazonia/barbados-training/flood-mapping-gee-1/classification-s1.md

 <img align="center" src="../images/flood-mapping-gee/12openWater.PNG" hspace="15" vspace="10" width="600">

-Repeat these steps for each of the remaining map classes: Flooded Vegetation, Urban/Built Area, and Forest.
+Repeat these steps for each of the remaining map classes: Flooded Vegetation, Non-Flooded Vegetation, and Urban/Built Area.

 **Remember**: since each geometry layer represents its own map class, the value for the 'landcover' property must change when you are at the configuration step.
 For example, use landcover value of 1 for the next geometry layer that you create.

 To get through this demonstration, shoot for 3 or 4 large polygons or 7 or 8 smaller ones per class.
 We can refine the quality of our reference data later if we have time.

+*Potential Flooded Natural Vegetation (Wetland Areas): Graeme Hall Swamp, Long Pond, Green Pond and Chancery Lane*

 **Generate Training and Testing Data**